Reading: Retail Strategy

 Presentation

 The atmosphere describes the feeling, tone, or mood of the store.
-Often, as a shopper, it is difficult to identify exactly what creates the atmosphere in a good shopping experience.
+Often, as a shopper, it is challenging to pinpoint exactly what creates a good shopping experience.
 (It is much easier in a bad shopping experience.)
 The store’s decor plays a role in the atmosphere.
 Are the fixtures decorative or merely functional?
-Is the shopper invited to linger on a couch or inviting chair, or is he encouraged to simply purchase and leave?
+Is the shopper invited to linger on a couch or an inviting chair, or is he encouraged to simply purchase and leave?

 One important element of the atmosphere is density.
 How has the retailer packed elements into the space?
 Retailers manage the density of employees, fixtures, and merchandise.
 The shopping experience requires more employees if there is a high need for service or information.
 High-end clothing sales generally provide a higher level of service, with sales associates available to advise on fit and fashion choices and to bring the shoppers different sizes and clothing options in the dressing room.
 A car purchase is not one that generally involves the same type or style of service, but there is a high need for information that translates to a higher density of sales employees to explain features, financing, and availability.

-Finally, the layout, display, and positioning of the merchandise have a significant impact on sales behaviors.
-Grocers have conducted studies to optimize the layout of the store and the position of items on the shelves.
-Stores are designed in a logical pattern so that they are easy to navigate and optimize spending.
+Finally, the layout, display, and positioning of the merchandise have a significant impact on sales behaviours.
+Grocers have conducted studies to optimise the layout of the store and the position of items on the shelves.
+Stores are designed in a logical pattern so that they are easy to navigate and optimise spending.
 Higher-margin items are placed at eye level, while those that are inexpensive and commonly purchased are at the bottom of the shelf.
 The produce section was once the entry point for every grocery store.
 Today, that spot is more likely to be occupied by high-end novelty items (expensive chocolates, clothing, paper items, floral arrangements).
-Still, the produce section continues to be the first food section that buyers are steered toward.
+Still, the produce section remains the first food section that buyers are directed toward.
 This is intended to facilitate meal planning before the shopper arrives at the meat and dairy departments.

-In a retail environment, the layout is designed to create comfort and convenience and, at the same time, drive sales.
+In a retail environment, the layout is designed to create comfort and convenience while also driving sales.

 Online Presentation

 Moving the presentation to an online shopping experience can be even more difficult.
-Retail websites emphasize site design, navigation, information, and checkout experience.
+Retail websites emphasise site design, navigation, information, and checkout experience.
 Amazon has set the standard for ease of purchase with its one-click checkout solution.
-Amazon is well known for providing thorough, accurate product photos that give a complete view of each product from every angle.
+Amazon is well-known for providing thorough and accurate product photos that offer a complete view of each product from every angle.
 Still, the online atmosphere is more difficult to differentiate from the traditional in-store experience.

 Personnel

 Retail employees are the face of the brand to the shopper.
-This is true of a sales associate who helps with a purchase decision, a waitperson in a restaurant, a hotel check-in clerk, or a checker in a grocery store who efficiently rings up purchases.
-Retail employees fill a weighty role in the brand for two reasons.
+This is true of a sales associate who assists with a purchase decision, a waiter or waitress in a restaurant, a hotel check-in clerk, or a checker in a grocery store who efficiently rings up purchases.
+Retail employees play a pivotal role in the brand for two key reasons.
 First, they do work that has the potential to add immense value to the purchase process.
 When an employee is helpful and efficient with the selection and/or purchase of a product, it’s an important and necessary aspect of the buyer’s retail experience.
-The retail employees working directly with customers have a much more personal and profound impact on the brand experience of each shopper than the senior executives of the company or even store managers, who have less customer contact.
+The retail employees working directly with customers have a significantly more personal and profound impact on the brand experience of each shopper than senior executives or store managers, who have less direct customer contact.

 In order to support employees to be successful, effective retailers will: